Talent-Index/NewMeritbase/README.md

    This runs the AI services that power features like summary enhancement and freelancer shortlisting.

 Once both servers are running, you can access the application in your browser.

+## Deployment

+This is a full-stack Next.js application that requires a Node.js server environment to run its Server Actions, API routes, and AI flows.

+**It cannot be deployed to static hosting services like GitHub Pages.**

+The recommended hosting platform for this project is **Firebase App Hosting**, which is designed to deploy server-rendered Next.js applications seamlessly.
+The `apphosting.yaml` file is already configured for this purpose.